 There could be a number of reasons you are unable to open the articles you have found in a search.
 Here's a checklist to consider when trying to troubleshoot the issue:

-3) Next, make sure you are using Mozilla Firefox as your browser.
-Liberty's website, including the library's page, is best suited for Firefox instead of Internet Explorer.
+- Next, make sure you are using either Google Chrome or Mozilla Firefox as your browser.
+Liberty's website, including the library's page, is best suited for these browsers instead of Internet Explorer.
 Sometimes there will be issues in opening the articles in Explorer.
+Chrome can be downloaded for free here if you do not have it.
 Firefox can be downloaded for free here if you do not have it.

 - Some work, public, and government computers have firewall software that will not work well with our proxy.
 See more details about this issue under "Military, Government, or Company Networks" on this page.

 - If you are still having issues, feel free to reach out to us at (434) 592-3362 or at email@example.com.